denten-books/plain-text/main.md

 Time signals are ephemeral by contrast: "a Morse signal in a wire may extend over half a second and 500 miles."
 The function of the telegraph, in that sense, is to convert spatial language into temporal and back.

-Multiplexing by band.
-Multiplexing by time.
-Cadence tapper.

 By 1932 the ITU documents list two new standards, International Telegraphic Alphabet No. 1 (ITA-1) and International Telegraphic Alphabet No. 2 (ITA-2).